-The Competition Act also provides for a special rule for cases where control over a joint stock company registered in Serbia (fulfilling certain conditions) is acquired through a public bid.
+The Competition Act also contains a special rule for the cases where control over a joint stock company incorporated in Serbia is acquired through a public bid (fulfilling certain conditions).
 In such cases, the concentration has to be notified to the Commission irrespective of the turnover thresholds.
-In other words, all acquisitions of control over joint stock companies registered in Serbia through public bids are subject to merger control, notwithstanding the turnovers of the parties.
-However, the special rule is not further expanded upon in any bylaw and decisional practice, so particular attention needs to be exercised in all instances where control is acquired over a joint stock company registered in Serbia.
+In other words, all acquisitions of control over joint stock companies incorporated in Serbia through public bids are subject to merger control, regardless of the parties' turnovers.
+However, this special rule is not further elaborated in any bylaw or decisional practice, so particular attention needs to be exercised in all instances where control is acquired over a joint stock company incorporated in Serbia.